 NLED devices do not directly support wireless methods natively, but can support them a few different ways.
 The most important requirement is the wireless module supports what is sometimes called 'transparent bridge', 'transparent serial', or 'transparent bridging'.
 The feature is available out of the box on a few modules, and typically can be loaded onto wireless modules that support custom code.
-The feature basically only sends and receives serial data without AT character exchanges or other protocols.
-So no different than using an FTDI or other USB to serial adapter, but wireless.
+That feature simplifies data transmission and only sends and receives serial data without AT character exchanges or other protocols.
+Similar to a FTDI or other USB to serial adapter, except over a wireless connection.
 These typically communicate with a UDP or TCP network connections.